carloscortonc/cli-er/README.md

 };
 ```

-it will allows us to structure the code as follows:
+it will allow us to structure the code as follows:

 ```sh
 .